 Sitting at my husband’s funeral and looking at my child, I decided to leave the land that once I called my dear homeland, Syria.
 It was not an easy decision but I had to take it at least for the sake my little girl.
 My maternal uncle was taking his family to UK, I asked him to take me with him and he agreed after I insisted him with tears rolling down my cheeks.
 I packed all my stuff, after paying our fare for the UK I was left with what I can call as not a meager amount but it was enough to feed my daughter and me.
 I clenched my daughter’s hand tightly as we came out of the London City Airport.
 My uncle offered me to share the apartment with his family in Lancaster.
 Days changed into weeks and I was trying real hard to get a job because I just couldn’t sit there and waste my life, I used to go out in the morning and came back in the evening without any joyous news of my job.
 Then one day the man in our neighbors told me about a vacancy in a school.
 I applied there and maybe God wanted me to have some tranquility in my life that’s why I got selected.
 I am a friendly person but… the initial weeks of my job days were not easy I felt uneasy by the gazes of my fellow workers they used to look at me like a lamb who has lost his mother and now wants to take theirs.
 I admitted my daughter in kindergarten but she didn’t face that sort of her reaction as I did because kids have only love in their hearts… only adults are reckless.
 When my daughter and I went for grocery shopping to the store in our area the cashier looked us weirdly and when I talked to my daughter in Arabic I could feel the abnormal way everyone around looked at us.
 Those days were hard.
 You people who are the residents of the hosting countries think of us as a burden believe me I too think of myself as big burden when you look me in an unusual manner.
 We have problems, we were only left with the option of leaving our land, I am a Muslim and I don’t think that those who killed my husband and many like him are Muslims.
 I wish I knew I would have to bear your cold stony eyes before I left my country.
 I wish I knew that I would have to hear those shout outs saying me to leave your country cause I was a filthy animal before I left my country.
 I wish I knew that one day I would have to wipe my daughter’s tears because of her seniors called her an ISIS’s pig before I left my country.
 I wish I knew I would have to hear those cheap words that called my scarf a way to cover my slutty nature from the mouth of my own students before I left my country.
 BUT, I also wish that I knew I would come across this lovely friend who gave me coffee on first day as a welcome treat before I got hurt by my fellows’ abnormal gazes.
 I wish I knew that my daughter would be able to get good education before crying at my problems.
 I wish I knew I would come across these lovely students who would wish me Enid before losing hope.
 I wish I knew earlier that there are good and bad people everywhere, I only have to remember the good ones and forgive and forget the bad ones.

-Being an Asian girl I strictly believe that my parents are the ones who I trust completely to choose a perfect husband for me.
+I believe that my parents are the ones who I trust completely to choose a life partner for me.
 But it doesn’t mean that my choice has no value before them.
-So, let’s meet for just one time before I take this gigantic decision of my life, I don’t want to share my precious moments blindly with a man I haven’t seen once, my society and religion has given me this right so who the hell are our relatives to tell us what we should do and what we shouldn’t.
-I have a past that is as clear as spring water and I expect the same from you, why do I get a piece of meat that is already bitten; when I am giving you a fresh piece of raw meat.
+So, let’s meet before I take this gigantic decision of my life, I don’t want to share my precious moments blindly with a man I haven’t seen , talked and judged once, my society and religion has given me this right.
+I have a past that is as clear as spring water and I expect the same from you.
 I want to build a relationship of trust, respect and love with you, I want to fall in love with you then I want to share bed with you, I am not a mistress whom you can please with an expensive gift.
-I am studying law not to make round rotis for you and your family but I want to pursue my career, I want to complete my specialization in my field.
+I am studying law not to waste my degree and make round rotis, I want to pursue my career.
 I am not a lottery ticket to bring you all the expensive dowry, what my parents are going to give me is for my personal use and ease, not to fulfill your unfulfilled desires (ask your parents, not mine for that).
 I am not gonna live in an abusive relationship, because I know what the law is and how do I have to use it.
 I shall support our house if there is need but it doesn’t mean that I am going to watch you do nothing from monetary point of view.
 I don’t expect you to say anything to your mother when I tell you something about her; nor do I expect you to say anything to me when she says anything about me, that will help us in maintaining a calm and peaceful atmosphere in our house.
 I want to hold your hand when the doctors take me to the labor room, not my mother’s.
 I need you each and every minute during the upbringing of our children, because kids are not easy to handle.
 I want to spend a vacation with you not with a man who is distant several miles away from me clinging to the cell phone.
-I don’t want a cheater and I don’t want you to have a cheater too, so if we can balance our relationship neither of us has to blame one another.
+If we can balance our relationship neither of us has to blame one another.
 I can wait for you to return home from work late at night but I also expect you not to make fuss when I ask you to take me to my parents’ house.
 I want to keep the spark alive in our relationship even after 27 years of our marriage, so that I can feel butterflies in my stomach every time you touch me like the first time you embraced me and those stars in your eyes like the time you saw me when I walked down the aisle.

 Hey, I am a girl in her teens… I don’t have that much deep thinking but whenever, I think that I can’t pour my feelings out, I write them on a piece of paper.
 I started this blog because I felt that feelings and stories of many people go untold… so, I am going to deliver some of the true and some-not-so-true stories but, still those can be the voice of many.
 Like and share!